 We all talk a good game when it comes to digital transformation.
 For years, we’ve been nodding our heads when we hear that our companies have to be digital-first to be driven by real-time data.
-How getting rid of the ballast of technical debt and embracing the next wave will free our time, our people, and our balance sheets from the ways of old.
+And we’ve bought into the idea that getting rid of the ballast of technical debt and embracing the next wave will free our time, our people, and our balance sheets from the ways of old.

 But the truth is, stories of true digital transformation are still rare in today’s business world.
 Recent Gartner research suggests that nearly 91% of organizations have not yet reached a transformational level of maturity in data and analytics.
-That means nine out of ten executives nodding their heads haven’t fully invested in, or had success in changing, their internal culture and systems.
+That means nine out of 10 executives nodding their heads haven’t fully invested in—or had success in changing—their internal culture and systems.

 It’s made me wonder what we all need to do to cross to the other side—to be able to be counted as leaders of the next wave.

 From where I sit, marketing organizations seem to have taken the lead on this charge.
 The impact of new tools, new data, and new people not just wanting but needing data to do their jobs has begun to creep out to other departments.

 Where it’s worked, cloud technology has been a key enabler in every case, and that trend only continues to build.
 By 2020, according to another Gartner study, anything other than a cloud-only strategy for new IT initiatives will require justification at more than 30% of organizations.